Y0hn/RD/Necronomicon.md

-Magician's tour in Gize goes wrong, he is kidnaped beaten and trown into depths of mysteriuos primordial catacombs Unnamable slimy wraith resigning in old attic sloppy Undertaker cutted corpse's heels so his heels were scratched by nonliving Detective whants to find out more about secret of Sect composing of imigrants
+Magician's tour in Gize goes wrong, he is kidnaped beaten and trown into depths of mysteriuos primordial catacombs Unnamable slimy wraith resigning in old attic sloppy Undertaker cutted corpse's heels so his heels were scratched by nonliving Man escaped from undergodund cave-castle just to see his ghoulish self in mirror Detective investigates Sect composing mostly of imigrants and acidentaly sees revival Ritual
 ```
 ## Interesting Terms/Places/Races/Familes
 ```